Friday, February 22, 2008

 Veggie Update

 I'm a few weeks into my "going veggie" lifestyle reorg and so far it's going pretty good.
 I don't think I've had any red meat since I last posted.
-Like I said, cutting red meat out wasn't going to be too terribly hard since I don't eat it anyway... especially after reading stories like this one about the recent beef recall!
+Like I said, cutting red meat out wasn't going to be too terribly hard since I don't eat it anyway... especially after reading stories like this one about a recent beef recall!
 I prefer my red meat to be feces-free thank you very much!
 Did I mention that I don't really like vegetables either?
 Mom never made me eat them growing up (except for corn), so I've never really acquired a taste for them.
 And seeing how I'm not an adventurous eater, this will probably be harder than most people.

 I'm finding that it's pretty tough when eating out.
 There's lots of chicken & pork dishes to choose from, but I start to think about where that meat came from & I just end up getting a salad or veggie burger, which is probably better anyways.
 There are a handful of places that I feel ok eating the meat because they purchase their food from suppliers that have good animal welfare standards or they're going to make changes to purchase from those suppliers.
 Fast food joints like Burger King and Chipolte are places that I would choose first over anything else.